liz-in-tech/blog/src/posts/llm/027_distribution_and_parallelism_3.md

 Problem: Need to store all activations (only after all forward passes are completed and the backward pass of a micro-batch is completed can the activations of that micro-batch be released)
 ### 6.5.
 One-forward-one-backward (1F1B) and LLama 3.1 Schemes
 #### 6.5.1.
 Non-interleaved Schedule (default)
+Note: The numbers in the squares in the diagram here no longer represent layer numbers but instead represent micro-batches.
+Each batch is divided into 8 micro-batches (numbers 9-16 are the micro-batches of the next batch).
+Each square represents 4 layers, and the same micro-batch across 4 GPUs covers 16 layers.

 - Compared to AFAB, start the backward pass of a micro-batch as soon as its forward pass is completed
 - Each micro-batch does not synchronize with other micro-batches
 - Non-interleaved scheduling can be divided into three phases.
 The first phase is the warm-up phase, where processors perform different amounts of forward computation.
 In the next phase, processors perform one forward computation followed by one backward computation.
 The final phase completes backward computation.